BERTO: Intent-Driven Network Time Series Forecasting via Natural Language Operator Preferences: Proposed Method - BERTO

-The Balancing Loss Function (BLF) \cite{9930603} is an asymmetrical loss function designed to balance underprediction and overprediction in machine learning models.
+The BLF \cite{9930603} is an asymmetrical loss function designed to balance underprediction and overprediction in machine learning models.
 It introduces a tunable parameter, \(q\), that controls the penalization asymmetry.
 Mathematically, BLF is defined as:

 where \(y - \hat{y}\) represents the prediction error, with \(y\) being the true value and \(\hat{y}\) the predicted value.
 The parameter \(q\) determines the relative weight of underprediction versus overprediction.
 For \(q > 1\), the loss increases significantly for underpredictions \revAddd{$(y - \hat{y} > 0)$}, discouraging such errors.
 Conversely, for \(q < 1\), overpredictions \revAddd{$(y - \hat{y} < 0)$} are penalized more heavily.
 This flexibility enables BLF to tailor the model's behavior to meet the specific needs of each application. \revAddd{Asymmetric loss functions \revAddd{\cite{8328873}} are crucial in practical applications since the cost of overprediction or underprediction is not the same.
-In contrast, the MSE loss implicitly assumes that both are equivalent.}
+In contrast, the MSE loss implicitly assumes that both are equivalent.} \revAdd{An illustrative example of how BLF works can be found in Appendix D (see Supplementary Material).}